sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Source code, assets, configurations, or other documents part of a project's development and deployment are stored using a version control system that records changes to files.
 Changes triggers automated tests and a build process that creates packages (executable, container, VM, ..) that can be deployed to any environment (testing or production) in an automated way.
-Operations have moved towards automating deployments and upgrades as much as possible.
+Operations and infrastructure have moved towards automating as much as possible.
-The builds are numbered, repeatable and are being run on demand by developers giving them quick feedback on their small batches of work.
+Builds are numbered, repeatable and are being run on demand by teams giving them quick feedback on their small batches of work.
-Team members prioritize code review of coworkers' changes to ensure that they don't have to wait days, to get merged and deployed.
+Team members prioritize review of coworkers' changes to ensure that they don't have to wait days, to get merged and deployed.
 The build statuses of projects are visible to the department.
 Teams have access to adequate test data to run automated tests for projects.